niebert/PanDoc/reveal/plugin/menu/README.md

 		// Note: that a section data-menu-title attribute or an element
 		// with a menu-title class will take precedence over this option
 		titleSelector: 'h1, h2, h3, h4, h5, h6',

+		// If slides do not have a matching title, attempt to use the
+		// start of the text content as the title instead
+		useTextContentForMissingTitles: false,

 		// Hide slides from the menu that do not have a title.
 		// Set to 'true' to only list slides with titles.